HamidMoghul/Predict_HeartDisease/README.md

 ExerciseAngina: exercise-induced angina [Y: Yes, N: No]

-Oldpeak: oldpeak = ST [Numeric value measured in depression]
+Oldpeak: oldpeak = ST segement in ECG [Numeric value measured in depression]

 ST_Slope: the slope of the peak exercise ST segment
 * Up: upsloping